Living Pictures: The Philosophy Behind the Most Beautiful Japanese Gardens

 Reverence in the Details

-Though it’s not unique only to the Japanese garden, this concept of the “borrowed landscape” is paramount in its design.
+Common in other traditional Japanese spaces such as geisha houses, this concept of the “borrowed landscape” is paramount in its design.
 According to Musgrave, artistic miniaturization works particularly well in a small area where every angle is considered and every scene framed.
 “It always amazes me what you can achieve in such a minute space,” he says.

 Considerable attention is given to manipulating every corner of the space while the wildness of the surrounding area is reflected within the confines, creating an orderly mimicry that serves as an extension of the garden.
 “Particularly with the landscape style of the strolling gardens, you have this constant series of events, of particular viewing points with a particular event you’re supposed to be experiencing at that one point,” Musgrave explains.
 “It’s all…meticulously planned.
 Nothing is left to chance.”